icarogabryel/moon-iv/README.md

 COMETA MK II is a 16 Bit, unicycle, multicore processor designed for general purpose.
 It have two bank registers, memory hierarchy and uses Harvad architecture.

-A transparency for shift instructions rf receves hit signal because not do pop or push infinity
+A transparency for shift instructions, for move to ac instructionS rf receves hit signal because not do pop or push infinity

 # COMETA MK II - Instruction Set Architecture